varun2264/MNProximityManager-Android-SDK/README.md

 ###Tracking

 As the user walks around the venue and encounters beacons, _APM_ will automatically send tracking information (device information  and user information if available) when a beacon is first discovered and also when it becomes out of range.
-Besides these automatic events you can manually track other events from the BeaconManager.
-Following you have some examples:
+Besides these automatic events you can manually track other events, following you have some examples:

 ```
 @Override